-This paper is made up of fifty (50) Multiple Choice Questions.
-Answer ALL questions by indicating the letter (A, B, C or D) that represents the correct answer.
-Each question is allocated two (2) marks.
-Do NOT write anything on this paper.

-- 1. When a cheque is dishonored after being deposited into bank it should be credited to

-- A. Bank Account

-- Β. Cash Account

-- C. Drawer's Account

-- D. Dishonoured Account

-- 2. Which accounting principle states that revenue should be recognised when it is earned and expenses should be recognised when they are incurred?

-- A. Accrual principle

-- B. Cost principle

-- C. Going concern principle

-- Consistency principle D.

-- 3. Webex Ltd., a company dealing with sales of factory machines, sold factory machines and tools in the month of March 2024.
-The company incurred Sh.50,000 as carriage outwards on the machines.
-Carriage expenses incurred should be debited to account.

-- Machinery A.

-- Carriage outwards В.

-- Purchases С.

-- Trading D.

-- 4. What does the term "debit" generally refer to in accounting?

-- A. An increase in assets or expenses

-- B. A decrease in assets or expenses

-- C. An increase in liabilities or equity

-- A decrease in liabilities or equity D.

-5. What is the main purpose of International Financial Reporting Standards (IFRS)?

-- A. To create different accounting standards for different countries - Β. To provide a single set of global accounting standards for listed companies - C. To help small businesses with their bookkeeping practices - D. To regulate the financial markets internationally - 6.
-What does the term "accounting period" refer to in the context of a business? - The specific calendar year the business operates in Α. - Β. Any chosen period of time used to measure the financial performance of the business - The period between the founding of the business and its closure С. D. The tax year as defined by the government - 7.
-Which of the following is NOT a source document used to record revenue transactions? - Invoice A. - B. Receipt - С. Purchase order - D. Cheques
+B, C or D) that represents the correct answer.
+Each question is allocated two (2) marks. paper.
+Do NOT write anything on 1.
+When a cheque is dishonored after being deposited into bank it should be credited to A. Bank Account B. Cash Account C. Drawer's Account D. Dishonoured Account (2 marks) , , 2.
+Which accounting principle states that revenue should be recognised when it is earn recognised when they are incurred?
+A. Accrual principle B. Cost principle C. Going concern principle · D. Consistency principle (2 marks) 3.
+Webex Ltd., a company dealing with sales of factory machines, sold factory machines March 2024.
+The company incurred Sh.50,000 as carriage outwards on the machines should be debited to account.
+A. Machinery B. Carriage outwards C. Purchases D. Trading (2 marks) 4.
+What does the term "debit" generally refer to in accounting?
+A. An increase in assets or expenses B. A decrease in assets or expenses C. An increase in liabilities or equity D. A decrease in liabilities or equity (2 marks) 5.
+What is the main purpose of International Financial Reporting Standards (IFRS)?
+A. To create different accounting standards for different countries B. To provide a single set of global accounting standards for listed companies C. To help small businesses with their bookkeeping practices D. To regulate the financial markets internationally (2 marks) 6.
+What does the term "accounting period" refer to in the context of a business?
+A. The specific calendar year the business operates in B. Any chosen period of time used to measure the financial performance of the business.
+C. The period between the founding of the business and its closure.
+D. The tax year as defined by the government. iness (2 marks) 7.
+Which of the following is NOT a source document used to record revenue transactions?
+A. Invoice

-- 8. What is the difference between a sales journal and a sales returns journal? - A. The sales journal records all credit sales, while the sales returns journal records all cash sales - B. The sales journal records all sales of goods or services, while the sales returns journal records returns of goods previously sold - C. The sales journal is used by manufacturers, while the sales returns journal is used by retailers - D. There is no difference, they are the same type of journal - 9.
-What is the purpose of using a petty cash book? - A. To record all cash transactions of the business, regardless of amount - B. To track small, frequently occuring cash payments for minor expenses - C. To reconcile the bank statement with the cash account in the general ledger - D. To store cash securely and limit access to authorised personnel
+- 8. What is the difference between a sales journal and a sales returns journal? - A. The sales journal records all credit sales, while the sales returns journal records all cash sales - B. The sales journal records all sales of goods or services, while the sales returns journal records returns of goods previously sold - C. The sales journal is used by manufacturers, while the sales returns journal is used by retailers - D. There is no difference, they are the same type of journal

+- 9. What is the purpose of using a petty cash book? - A. To record all cash transactions of the business, regardless of amount - B. To track small, frequently occurring cash payments for minor expenses - C. To reconcile the bank statement with the cash account in the general ledger - D. To store cash securely and limit access to authorised personnel